tuba89/German_Traffic_sign/README.md

 # Dependencies
 This project requires Python 3.8 or 3.9 and the following Python libraries installed:

-.
-Jupyter
+* Jupyter notebook and a GPU

-.
-NumPy
+* NumPy

-.
-SciPy

-. scikit-learn
+* scikit-learn

-. keras

-.
-TensorFlow
+* keras and TensorFlow

-. pickle
+* pickle

-.
-Matplotlib
+* Matplotlib
+* seaborn (optional)

-.
-Pandas
+* Pandas

-.
-Run this command at the terminal prompt to install OpenCV.
+* Run this command at the terminal prompt to install OpenCV.
 Useful for image processing: **pip3.9 install opencv3**

 # Some Visualisations: